dfwdfq/dfwdfq/README.md

 ## To cut story short
 My name's Ian.
 I mostly program in C, python.
-I used Arch Linux, btw.
-Now I'm on Debian.
+GNU/Linux user.
+My primary editor and second OS is GNU/Emacs.

 ### what I do?
 - building games with C and Raylib.
 Publish them on [itch.io](https://hdvpdrm.itch.io/)
 - crafting CLI tools in suckless style, because I like when program sucks less.
 - I even contribute to open source!
-- automating whatever can be automated.

 ### Contacts